Changtai, Zhangzhou

-is a District in Zhangzhou in southern Fujian Province in the People's Republic of China.
-It is located just outside the Zhangzhou's central urban area.
+is a district in Zhangzhou in southern Fujian Province in the People's Republic of China.
+It is located just outside Zhangzhou's central urban area.

 Local Dialect

 The one and only local dialect of Changtai District is Hokkien, which is spoken with a unique Changtai accent that falls under the Zhangzhou Hokkien accent umbrella, but bears significant differences in pronunciation of certain Chinese characters from the well-known Zhangzhou city accent.